This post may contain affiliate links. Please read my disclosure policy.

 - 2 tablespoons balsamic vinegar

-- 1/4 cup grated or shaved Parmesan cheese
+- ¼ cup finely grated Pecorino Romano or Parmesan cheese

-In a medium mixing bowl combine cherry tomatoes, minced garlic, basil, salt, pepper, balsamic vinegar, and olive oil.
+- Preheat oven to 375 degrees F. In a medium mixing bowl combine cherry tomatoes, minced garlic, 1/2 teaspoon salt, pepper, sugar, balsamic vinegar, and 1 tablespoon olive oil.
 Mix well to combine and set aside.